ryanbenner/CPSC354-HW3/README.md

 # CPSC354-HW3

-How has the question been addressed in the past?
-What are the historical developments?
-Which subfields of PL contributed to investigating the question?
-How did these subfields influence each other?
-Who are the influential researchers who left their mark on the field?
-What are some of the most influential research articles, books, software, etc?

 In order to gain insight into questions about python's development and implementations, I utilized ChatGPT-4o as the LLM of choice.
 Provided below are the questions asked to GPT-4o, along with their responses.

 ## Question 1: